endlessm/maxwell/README.md

 ### How does it work?
-The introduction of the split process model in WebKit2 made embedding widgets in WebView rather difficult since part of WebKit operates in one process and the rest like WebCore and JS engine in another (UI/Web process)
+The introduction of the split process model in WebKit2 made embedding widgets in WebView rather difficult since part of WebKit operates in one process and the rest like WebCore and JS engine in another (UI/Web process).

 Maxwell takes a similar approach to Broadway, all it needs is a way to render widgets in the DOM tree and get events from them.